gurkirt/FPN.pytorch1.0/README.md

 ## Details
 - Input image size is `600`.
 - Resulting feature map size on five pyramid levels is `[75, 38, 19, 10, 5]`
-- Batch size is set to `24`, learning rate of `0.0005`
+- Batch size is set to `24`, the learning rate of `0.0005`.
 - VOC, number of iterations are `50K`, and learning rate is dropped after `40K` iterations
 - COCO, number of iterations are `150K`, and learning rate is dropped after `120K` iterations
 - VOC can be trained in 2 TitanX GPUs, 12GB each
-- COCO would need 3-4 GPUs, because number of classes are 80 hence loss function requires more memory
+- COCO would need 3-4 GPUs because the number of classes is 80, hence loss function requires more memory
-- `SH` i.e. `Shared heads` helps solving memory problem up to a point, but we will still need 2 GPUs to train on VOC or COCO
+- `SH`, i.e. `Shared heads` helps to solve memory problem up to a point, but we will still need 2 GPUs to train on VOC or COCO

 ## Installation
 - We used anaconda 3.7 as python distribution
 - You will need [Pytorch1.0](https://pytorch.org/get-started/locally/)
-- visdom and tensorboardX if you want to use the visualisation of loss and evaluation -- if do want to use them set visdom/tensorboard flag equal to true while training -- and configure the visdom port in arguments in  `train.py.`
+- visdom and tensorboardX if you want to use the visualisation of loss and evaluation -- if you want to use them set visdom/tensorboard flag equal to true while training -- and configure the visdom port in arguments in  `train.py.`
 - OpenCV is needed as well, install it using `conda install opencv.`